Tigra: The Cat

 Greer Grant was a native of Chicago, Illinois.
-She was a sophomore at the University of Chicago when she met policeman Bill Nelson, who she left college to marry.
+She was a sophomore at the University of Chicago when she met policeman Bill Nelson, and she left college to marry him.
 During this marriage Bill took control of her autonomy, disallowing her from returning to college or doing everyday tasks herself.
 Bill was killed in an off-duty shooting, leaving Greer to find a job of her own.
-After weeks of searching, she ran into her old physics professor, Dr. Joanne Tumulo, and signed on as her research assistant.
+After weeks of searching, she ran into her old physics professor, Dr. Joanne Tumolo, and signed on as her research assistant.

-Tumulo was working on human enhancement methods effective for women.
-For several reasons, including distrust for the haphephobic Malcolm Donalbain (Tumulo's financial backer), distaste for Shirlee Bryant (his chosen subject), and Greer's own enthusiasm, Tumolo decided to let her friend undergo the treatment as well.

-Greer emerged from the regimen with greatly enhanced physical and mental capabilities, including the peculiar tendency to feel others' pain.
-Shirlee emerged with similar physical capacity but considerably less mental empowerment, a result they blamed on her lack of adherence to the preparatory regimen.
+Tumolo was working on human enhancement methods effective for women.
+For several reasons, including distrust for the haphephobic Malcolm Donalbain (Tumolo's financial backer), distaste for Shirlee Bryant (his chosen subject), and Greer's own enthusiasm, Tumolo decided to let her friend undergo the treatment as well.
+Greer emerged from the regimen with greatly enhanced physical and mental capabilities, including the ability to feel others' pain.
+Shirlee gained similar physical capacity but considerably less mental empowerment, a result blamed on her lack of adherence to the preparatory regimen.

-Tumolo then investigated further, and discovered that Donalbain had created a mind-control device and a set of cat-themed gadgets, with which he intended to make Shirlee his mindless superhuman enforcer.
-However, she fell to her death while testing the grapple-claw.
+Tumolo investigated further, and discovered that Donalbain had created a mind-control device and a set of cat-themed gadgets, with which he intended to make Shirlee his mindless superhuman enforcer.
+However, Shirlee fell to her death while testing the grapple-claw.

-Stealing away, Tumulo presented the story to Greer, along with a spare Cat costume and gadget-set as evidence.
-However, her intention to call the police was thwarted by a bombing at her lab, which claimed her life.
+Tumolo presented the story to Greer, along with a spare Cat costume and gadget-set as evidence.
+However, Tumolo is killed in a bombing before she can inform the police.
 Greer then donned the suit, and set out to put an end to his scheme.
 With her powers, she adapted quickly to the strange garb and attacked Donalbain's headquarters and he committed suicide rather than let her touch him.
 A fire set off by the earlier fight then destroyed Donalbain's headquarters, including his copy of the enhancement machine.

-Greer then embarked on a brief crimefighting career as the Cat.

-Years later, another of Donalbain's Cat costumes surfaced when Patsy Walker discovered it while accompanying the Avengers.
-Donning it, she began calling herself Hellcat.